Quality Improvement Program Description

-- Identification of the person(s) responsible for implementation and management, initiation of the time frame, and the targeted completion date
+- Staff member(s) responsible for implementation and management, initiation of the time frame, and the targeted completion date for each activity.

 - Delegated activities reporting